choltz95/squirmy_tensorflow/README.md

 The-Eerie-Squirmies
 ===================

-question I saw on an online problem set.
-Can an ANN approximate the language described by a regular expression given positive and negative examples?
+I found the eerie squirmies question on an online problemset, and I wondered if it is feasible for an ANN learn an approximate language described by a regular expression given positive and negative examples?

 Question: